 UNIVERSITY OF TORONTO

-· •

 Introduction to German I, online synchronous

+REQUIRED EQUIPMENT & Material S

+Fast and stable internet connection

+Laptop or desktop computer with camera and microphone

+Hardcopy or e-version of the textbook Kontakte. available at the U of T Bookstore

-Co Attention!
-Turning your camera on during class and assessments is mandatory! \bigcirc Learning objectives This is not your average online class!
+Attention!
+Turning your camera on during class and assessments is mandatory!

+□ Learning objectives □

+This is not your average online class!
 We take advantage of all the possibilities recent digital advances have to offer - you'll get individual attention, collaborate with peers from across campus, participate in various group projects and enjoy guest appearances by German artists and field experts.
-At the end of this course, you will possess the knowledge and confidence to hold simple conversations in German, as well as understand and apply fundamental grammar rules.
+At the end of this course, you will possess the knowledge and confidence to hold simple conversations in German, as well as understand and apply fundamental grammar rules

 We use the communicative and task-based approach here.
 What does that mean?
-It means that you will do a lot of talking, reading and writing and engage in a variety of fun interactive and stimulating activities.
-You will gain proficiency in oral and written communication while exploring the cultures and societies of German-speaking countries.
+It means that you will do a lot of talking, reading and writing and engage in a variety of fun interactive stimulating activities.
+You proficiency in oral and written communication while exploring the cultures and societies of German-speaking countries.

 At the end of GER100, you will have reached the A2.1 proficiency level.

 Achtung!
 If you have any previous knowledge of German, you are required to take a placement test!
 Please email gayle.grisdale@utoronto.ca to arrange for an assessment.

 You can purchase a hardcopy of the textbook Kontakte, 9th edition, at the U of T Bookstore.
 The textbook comes in a package containing the special access code for the digital program, so make sure to not throw it out when unpacking the book!

-ASSESSMENT & ASSIGNMENTS ISBN 9781260884593 / 1260884597 Attendance & Participation This synchronous online language course meets twice a week for a 2-hours block on Zoom.
-Each student is allowed to miss maximum two online meetings (i.e. four hours) per term.
+ASSESSMENT & ASSIGNMENTS

+ISBN 9781260884593 / 1260884597

+Attendance & Participation

+This synchronous online language course meets twice a week for a 2-hour block on Zoom.
+Each student is allowed one unexcused absence (i.e. two hours) per term.
 For each subsequent unexcused absence, a student will incur a 10% penalty off the class participation and attendance grade for the course.
-An excused absence is defined as one that has been validated in writing by a physician, surgeon, nurse practitioner, dentist, and clinical psychologist, or a person of authority, e.g. college registrar.
+An excused absence is defined as one that has been reported on ACORN or with a college registrar.
 Absenteeism inherently has indirect bearing upon all other aspects of the grade weighting.
 Test material and homework assignments are based on tasks, activities and information presented during the online meetings.
 If, for any reason, you cannot attend class, please contact your instructor.
 They will inform you on the best ways to catch up on the material.
 Students will be further required to regularly contribute to online discussion boards and complete online vocabulary quizzes.
 Discussion board entries and vocabulary quizzes each account for 25% of your attendance & participation grade.

 Please note that not turning your camera on during class will be considered an absence.

+Homework

-Homework You will spend approx. 4 hours on homework every week.
+You will spend approx. 4 hours on homework every week.
 You will be assigned homework from the online workbook and from the textbook, among others.
 The homework exercises will provide you with ample opportunities to practice the materials covered.
 No late homework will be accepted without a legitimate excuse.
 Advice: In order to have a meaningful learning experience, you should do the homework assignments on a daily basis, rather than all at once at the end of the week.
 The independent work you do will have a direct influence on your ability to actively participate in all other off and on-line activities.